 Under Texas state law, medical marijuana can only be prescribed by a board-certified physician registered with the Compassionate Use Registry of Texas (CURT).
 In order to be eligible for it, a patient must be a Texas resident with a qualifying medical condition.
 The physician will create a CURT profile for the patient with their diagnosis and prescription, allowing the patient to easily purchase medical marijuana online or by phone from any Texas dispensary.
 The patient will also receive a written letter of approval should they be confronted by law enforcement.
-For eligible Texans, the process for obtaining medical marijuana is easy with Texas 420 Doctors.
+For eligible Texans, the process on how to get a medical marijuana card in Texas is easy with Texas 420 Doctors.

 How Does Texas Compare to Other States?

-In Texas, marijuana is only legal for medical reasons, but it’s interesting to view it in the context of laws in other states.
+The law makes medical marijuana legal in Texas only for medical reasons, but it’s interesting to view it in the context of laws in other states.
 Recreational marijuana is entirely legal in 18 states across the country as well as in the District of Columbia.
 Another 19 have decriminalized it to a certain extent.
 While many of these state laws don’t permit marijuana, prosecutors will not file criminal charges.
-Instead, offenders are subject to civil penalties, such as fines.
+Instead, offenders are subject to civil penalties such as fines.